SAKTHISWAR/PowerBI/README.md

 In this above dashboard we have

-1)Total number of students
+1) Total number of students.

-2)Total amount of fees amount
+2) Total amount of fees amount.

-3)Sum of fees by course
+3) Sum of fees by course.

-4)Count of course by month
+4) Count of course by month.

-5)Count of course by age group
+5) Count of course by age group.

-6)Certificate issued for the students
+6) Certificate issued for the students.

-7)There is a filter option too.We can filter by year,city and course
+7) There is a filter option too.We can filter by year,city and course.

 ## FEATURES